New icon set

 What is Right to Buy?

 This applies only to tenants who were living in their home when the property was transferred from the council to Poplar HARCA.
-The current maximum capped discount is £116,200.
+The current maximum capped discount is £16,000 in inner London.

 The Government’s website provides a useful overview of who is eligible for the Right to Buy scheme.